3bd0-shaban/BLOG/README.md

-# E-Commerce-Website
+# Blog
-In this project, we are going to create E-Commerce-Website with express and mongodb.
+In this project, we are going to create  with express and mongodb.
+Elon musk added as enfulancer as an example for the blog
 #### To Run this project Clone it and install modules using
 ```
-npm install
+npm i
 ```

-Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
-That's it.
-You are ready to go.
-To execute this project just type
+then type node app
 ```
-npm start
+node app
 ```

 Enjoy...!